theithec/pagetools/docs/pollsandpagetools.rst

         {% endblock main %}

-The polls app in the example is regarded as a third party app, no further changes will be made to it, though one may have to overwrite the templates to add a bit of information, but that's a custom fashion.

 The demo contains a `main` app where the integration is done, mostly in the app config: